 Swargadwari Temple Nepal , Find your way to Heaven

-Mostly Hindu Devotees of Nepal and India visit Swargadwari.
-Swargadwari trek will give you the experience of both worshipping the god and observing the beauty of Pyuthan.
-Swargadwari is an amazing temple surrounded by beautiful Himalayan peaks like Annapurna, Dhaulagiri, and Manaslu.
+Most Hindu Devotees of Nepal and India visit Swargadwari.
+Swargadwari trek will give you the experience of worshipping the god and observing the beauty of Pyuthan.
+Swargadwari is a fantastic temple surrounded by beautiful Himalayan peaks like Annapurna, Dhaulagiri, and Manaslu.
 You will be thrilled to watch the high Himalayan peaks from the temple.
-People mostly visit the Swargadwari temple on Baishakh Purnima and during Laxmi puja in Tihar.
-During this festival, there occurs a grand fest with different kinds of cultural programs.
-You should visit Swargadwari during these festivals.

 History of Swargadwari Temple

-Swargadwari hold lots of belief among Hindu devotees, which have the special honor of the role of Cows in Hinduism.
-People of Pyuthan district believe Guru Maharaj Narayan Khatri often called Swami Hamsananda found the Swargadwari temple.
-In the earlier days, cow grazing was the main occupation of the people in the Pyuthan district.
 According to the traditional stories and locals, guru Maharaj dug the land and found curd mixed with rice and fire.
 Then he explained to the locals that the Pandavs buried these things.
-Then people decide to build a Temple in that places.
+Then, people decided to build a temple in that place.
 The fire from the ground has been burning until now.
-Not only that the holy fire cures disorders aches in the body.
+The holy fire also cures disorders and aches in the body.

 Interested to Travel in Nepal?
 Make Free Inquiry !